Tomiscout/Lenovo-Legion-5-Pro-Linux-guide/README.md

 ## 1. Existing guides:
-- [Lenovo Legion Linux](https://github.com/johnfanv2/LenovoLegionLinux) is for various sensors, drivers, power modes, fan curves and other legion specific stuff
+- [Lenovo Legion Linux](https://github.com/johnfanv2/LenovoLegionLinux) is for various sensors, drivers, power modes, fan curves and other legion specific stuff.
+- [Plasma vantage](https://store.kde.org/p/2150610) is a plasma widget for controling Legion specific settings.
 - https://github.com/cszach/linux-on-lenovo-legion?tab=readme-ov-file

 ## 2. Laptop speakers
 To make laptop speakers have better quality (to match sound in Windows), you can extract impulse response information from Windows.
 I used [this guide](https://github.com/shuhaowu/linux-thinkpad-speaker-improvements) to extract `.irs` file for my laptop, but any laptop works for this.
-To use .irs file set up any kind of sound effects software with convolver (PulseEffects/JamesDSP/...) and import .irs file to the convolver.
-Remember to select IR optimization if available to reduce sound latency, because raw sample makes latency very noticable.
+To use .irs file set up any kind of sound effects software with convolver (EasyEffects/JamesDSP/...) and import .irs file to the convolver.
+Longer .irs files (500ms+) create noticable playback delay.
+Personaly I use 100ms sample with fade in and fade out applied to the irs.
+#### 2.1 EasyEffects profile
+I've added my profile for easy effects.
+After importing it you need to manually add correct .irs file in the convolver.

 ## 3. Hybernate/Sleep fix
 By default, it may not suspend pc correctly, notifying it in `dmesg` that it fails to unload Nvidia drivers.
 To fix you need to enable Nvidia suspend services.
 [Source](https://bbs.archlinux.org/viewtopic.php?id=288181)